tchapeaux/py-rt-simulator/README.md

 Python Real-Time System Simulator, developed during my final year of Master to help me with my [Master Thesis](http://www.thomaschapeaux.be/assets/Master_Thesis.pdf) on the integration of preemption costs.

+Some code was developed with the help of [Paul Rodriguez](http://github.com/Kafein).

 Dependencies
 ------------